rounaksalim95/mycityhubsdkcopy/README.md

   - Cleared users list for now since we didn't need any
   - Cleared the old sensors list and added our own sensors (ParkingData and BusDelayData).
 These sensors delay with the data we are interested in for now.
   - These new sensors contain the uri to the MongoDB and other information such as DB name, collection name, and WebSocket port that the user wants to bind to
-  - Added more options in cli/sensor.js to accomodate new sensors.
+  - Added more options in cli/sensor.js to accommodate new sensors.
 Also included some examples in that are logged to the console
-  - Added mongo_websockets_setup.js under server/config that contains methods which help configure the oplog listeners and the WebSockets for the ParkingData sensors after they user has editted all of them using node cli/sensor.js
+  - Added mongo_websockets_setup.js under server/config that contains methods which help configure the oplog listeners and the WebSockets for the ParkingData sensors after they user has edited all of them using node cli/sensor.js

  # How to use new sensors:-
   - Go to server/config/sensors.js and add all the devices that you will be using to the list of devices (all these devices have the same sensors [ParkingData and BusDelayData])